-We have applied SFAS No. 130, Reporting Comprehensive Income, which requires that all components of comprehensive income (loss), including net income (loss), be reported in the financial statements in the period in which they are recognized.
-Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
+We have applied SFAS No. 130, "Reporting Comprehensive Income," which requires that all components of comprehensive income (loss), including net income (loss), be reported in the financial statements in the period in which they are recognized.
+Comprehensive income (loss) is defined as the change in equity (net assets) during a period from transactions and other events and circumstances from non-owner sources.
 Net income (loss) and other comprehensive income (loss), including foreign currency translation adjustments and unrealized gains and losses on investments, are reported, net of their related tax effect, to arrive at comprehensive income (loss).
-Comprehensive loss for the three months and nine months ended September 30, 2008 was \$5,363,030 and \$21,102,605, respectively.
-Comprehensive loss did not differ significantly from net loss for the three months and nine months ended September 30, 2007.
+Our comprehensive loss includes unrealized losses on marketable securities and currency translation.
+The table below sets forth the components of our accumulated other comprehensive loss at: